 12 Top-Rated Tourist Attractions & Things to Do in Toledo, Ohio

 For many years, the northwestern Ohio city of Toledo was a pass-through for people heading to or from Michigan.
-Today, Toledo is a destination in its own right, offering visitors fun things to do with attractions like world-class museums, recreation, and waterfront entertainment and dining.
+Today, Toledo is a destination in its own right becoming one of the best places to visit in Ohio with world-class museums, gardens, sporting events, recreation, and waterfront entertainment and dining.

 For more sightseeing ideas, check out our list of the top attractions and things to do in Toledo, Ohio.